 Data field entities, one for each data field in the digital resource, are then linked together to show the structure of the data in the digital resource and this structure is linked off of the schema analysis annotation.

 The schema of the data in the digital resource is defined in a SchemaType linked from the digital resource's asset using the AssetSchemaType relationship.
-This may be established before the open discovery service runs, or may be derived by a governance action once the open discovery service has run.
+This may be established before the open discovery service runs, or may be derived by an [engine action](/concepts/engine-action once the open discovery service has run.

 If the schema is defined, the open discovery service that creates the data fields may maintain relationships between the schema and the data fields: